 - SoFi: Student loan borrowers may be able to take advantage of 90-day payment forbearance, and personal loan borrowers may qualify for 30-day payment forbearance with a possible extension; both options are available through online portals.
 Home loan borrowers may qualify for hardship relief as well, though details are only available through an online portal or by calling representatives at 855-622-3198.

 - TD Bank: The TD Cares program waives or refunds fees or delays payments for eligible personal loan and home loan customers.
 Customers can learn more by calling a representative.

 - USAA: USAA is offering payment assistance programs for eligible members on consumer loans, mortgages and HELOCs, which are available by calling 800-531-8068.

 - U.S. Bank: Individuals with mortgages may qualify for payment suspension of up to 180 days with no late fees, and an additional 180-day extension if requested through their online accounts or by calling 855-698-7627.

 Other steps you could take now if you can’t pay your loans

 Talking with your lender as soon as possible is one of the most effective ways to get immediate payment relief during financial hardship.
 In addition to setting up payment deferment or forbearance, there are a few other steps you can take if you can’t pay your loans:

 - Refinance your loans.
-If you have strong credit, you might be eligible for current all-time low interest rates.
+If you have strong credit, you might be eligible for current all-time-low interest rates.
 Refinancing can help reduce your interest rate and lower your monthly payment.

-Regardless of what type of loan you’re struggling with, there’s a good chance that your lender has options that can relieve some of the financial pressure.
+Regardless of what type of loan you’re struggling with, there’s a good chance your lender has options that can relieve some of the financial pressure.
 The best move is to get ahead of the issue by contacting your lender if you already know you won’t make your next loan payment.